A Fan Theory About The Black Mirror “Crocodile” Episode

 It would be so simple.
 Just, you know, check where they were driving.
 Look through phone records.
-Much simpler than using some bizarre nascent technology to pry into the mind of a domesticated rodent.
+Much simpler than using some bizarre nascent technology to pry into the mind of a domesticated rodent (again, not a hamster).
 Just because you have what EW describes as a “device that can visually reveal a subject’s memories if they’re properly recalled” doesn’t mean you have to use it.
 What’s wrong with just tracking data?

 Also, what’s she doing driving to a house to murder more people?
 We know she has a smartcar.
 Why create that digital trail of murder?